e-Filing: The $148.820 Million Sinking (and Sinking and Sinking) Fund

 - The time lag creates venue conflicts.

-- The lack of predictability injures attorneys' reputations.
+- The lack of predictability injures attorneys' reputations and client confidence.

 Electronic filing started in 2000 with Texas Online, a system originally run by Bearing Point (an information management off-shoot of KPMG) through an agreement with the Texas Department of Information Resources (the "DIR").
 Bearing Point declared bankruptcy in 2009 and the contract was picked up by NIC-USA, a company that, like the current provider, caters to government bureaucracies.
 The original Texas Online system went live in Fort Bend in 2003 and incrementally expanded until 2012.
 In 2011 NIC notified DIR that it would not renew the contract in 2012.